kbaltrinic/http-backend-proxy/README.md

 Buffering is the generally recommended approach because in most cases you will need to make numersous calls to the proxy to set things up the way you want them for a given spec.
 Buffering will reduce the number of remote calls and considerably speed up your test setup.

 ###Resetting the Mock
 The underlying $httpBackend mock does not support resetting the set of configured calls.
 So there is no way to do this through the proxy either.
 The simplest solution is to use `browser.get()` to reload your page.
 This of course resets the entire application state, not just that of the $httpBackend.
-Doing so may not seem ideal but if used wisely will give you good tests isolation as well resetting the proxy.
+Doing so may not seem ideal but if used wisely will give you good test isolation as well resetting the proxy.

 ###Configuring the App-Under-Test
 Somewhere in the application-under-test, you need to add the following line.